GLOBAL MARKETS-Stocks, euro rally as Greek debt swap offer closes

 By Richard Leong

-their best day in more than two months on Thursday and the euro
+track for their best day in nearly two months on Thursday and

 Expectations of a solid U.S. payrolls report for February on